Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 2. Computational models

 where $k_{\mathrm{r}}$ is the reaction-rate constant and $C_{\mathrm{s}}$ the saturated concentration.
-From the constraint of the above equation, it is possible to calculate the solute concentration at the solid-liquid interface \cite{d2q4}
+From the constraint of the above equation, it is possible to calculate the solute concentration at the solid-liquid interface (Kang et al., 2007)

 where $g_{\mathrm{out}}$ is the distribution function of the modes leaving the fluid phase.
 At the solid boundaries, the distribution functions $g_{\mathrm{in}}$ for the modes $\bm{e}_{i}$ pointing in the fluid phase remain undetermined.
 They are updated according to the rule $g_{\mathrm{in}}=-g_{\mathrm{out}}+C/2$; $g_{\mathrm{in}}$ and $g_{\mathrm{out}}$ are associated with opposite directions.
 As time goes on, solute mass deposits on the reacting solid surface.
-The mass is updated iterating the equation \cite{crystal,snow}
+The mass is updated iterating the equation (Kang et al., 2004; Lu et al., 2009)

 We indicate by $b_{0}$ the initial mass present on solid boundaries.
 The solid surface grows whenever $b(\bm{r},t)$ exceeds the threshold value $b_{\mathrm{max}}$.
 The new solid node is chosen with uniform probability among the surrounding nodes belonging to the liquid phase.
 Only direct neighbors are taken into account.
 The cumulated mass of the solid node that triggered surface growth is set to zero.